martinweihrauch/cryptomator.net/OVERVIEW.md

-# Cryptomator.Net Library Overview
+# Uvf.Net Library Overview

-## 1. What is Cryptomator?
+## 1. What is Uvf?

-Cryptomator is a system designed for client-side encryption, primarily aimed at securing files stored in cloud services, but equally effective for local storage.
+Uvf is a system designed for client-side encryption, primarily aimed at securing files stored in cloud services, but equally effective for local storage.
 It operates by creating encrypted "vaults".
 To the user, a vault appears as a regular drive or folder where they can store files and directories normally.
 However, the actual files stored within the vault (e.g., on Dropbox, Google Drive, or a local disk) are individually encrypted, including their names and the directory structure itself.

-Cryptomator.Net is a C# implementation of the core cryptographic logic defined by the Cryptomator project, specifically adhering to the Universal Vault Format (UVF) version 3.
-It provides the necessary tools to interact with Cryptomator vaults programmatically within .NET applications.
+Uvf.Net is a C# implementation of the core cryptographic logic defined by the Uvf project, specifically adhering to the Universal Vault Format (UVF) version 3.
+It provides the necessary tools to interact with Uvf vaults programmatically within .NET applications.

 **Disclaimer:** As noted in the main README, this C# library was semi-automatically translated from the official Java implementation.
 While efforts were made for accuracy, it may contain cryptographic flaws or subtle errors.
 It is intended for educational/experimental use and should **not** be used for securing sensitive production data without a thorough independent security audit.

 ## 2. Purpose: Creating Secure Vaults

-The primary purpose of Cryptomator (and thus Cryptomator.Net) is to create and manage these secure vaults.
+The primary purpose of Uvf (and thus Uvf.Net) is to create and manage these secure vaults.
 A vault is essentially a designated folder on your storage medium (local or cloud) with two key characteristics:

 1.  **Encrypted Content:** All file contents stored within the vault's underlying folder structure are encrypted.
 2.  **Encrypted Structure:** The names of files and directories are also encrypted, and the directory hierarchy is obfuscated.
 This means someone accessing the raw vault folder cannot determine the original filenames, directory names, or even the original folder structure just by looking at the stored data.